Strumenta/webeditkit/README.md

 So you will need to use MPS together with the [MPSServer plugin](https://github.com/Strumenta/MPSServer).

 An example is available [here](https://github.com/Strumenta/calc-webeditkit-example).
+It contains also some basic instructions on how to use MPSServer and WebEditKit.

 ## Structure of the project